huynguyen2741/youtube-vid-search/README.md

 # youtube-vid-search

+ .
 To view the static page, please follow this link : https://utube-vid-search.netlify.app/

-To have a
+ .
+To have as a dynamic page:

-To start the program, please make sure you have npm and node installed.
+      Please make sure you have npm and node installed.

       Once clone or download the code, please run these command in the command lines to start.

+            a) The first time using the program:

                 npm install

+                npm run init

+            b) After the firs time, run this to start the program:

                 npm run dev